ACIDKing/niko-niko-calendar/README.md

 ![](https://www.agilealliance.org/wp-content/uploads/2015/12/Niko-NikoCalendar.png)

+Here is a bit of general information: https://www.agilealliance.org/glossary/nikoniko/

 Here are the minimum requirements.
 You don't have to do anymore but feel free to add what you like. **How you accomplish the basic requirements is the most important part.**
 If you feel like there's room for interpretation (that is, there are not enough details given) just pick an option you like.